 Every company is different, so please check the food you buy for shelf-life.
 I do not buy pre-made meals and I do not store food in mylar bags.
 I prefer commercially preserved foods for safety reasons.
 I highly recommend Thrive Life and Honeyville Grain.
-Please compare price per ounce including shipping.
-Not all #10 cans weigh the same.
+Please compare the price per ounce including shipping.

 Please remember you do not have to buy only #10 cans, but you do need to buy some food for your pantry.
 Food storage can include food like mac and cheese, chili, beans, rice, pasta, canned meats, mayo, soups, etc. Please remember to buy the staples need to make biscuits, crackers, cookies, cakes, bread, pancakes, waffles, etc. Here are a few staples I recommend: Pantry Items by Linda

 I like to teach people to buy food for storage based on what they eat at home for their meals every week and be sure to rotate as needed.

 I realize a lot of food can be eaten right out of the can without being cooked, which reminds me, please store a few can openers in case one falls apart.
 Can openers can be found in any store.
 I have about six of these: Swing-a-way Can Opener

 We still need some stoves to boil water, cook a few meals, and wash dishes in hot water.
 The stoves above are the ones I have.
 From left to right are:

 Sun Oven: only uses sunshine to bake food.
 If you do not have a lot of sunshine where you live I would not recommend buying one of these.
 I was given one by Paul from Sun Oven, and I ended up purchasing a second one because I love them so much.